Soccer Universe U11 - U12 Curriculum

 2.442 Confrontational Skills & Tactical Pressing

-Soccer Stage 3: Advanced Play Styles
+Soccer 3: Advanced Play Styles

-Understanding different styles of play.
+- Understanding different styles of play.

-Adapting personal style to game situations.
+- Adapting personal style to game situations.

-Soccer Stage 4: Tactical Play
+Soccer 4: Tactical Play

 At this stage, team tactics do not take priority.
 Instead, emphasis is placed on:

-Maintaining balance and playing skillful soccer.
+- Maintaining balance and playing skillful soccer.

-Allowing players to experience multiple positions.
+- Allowing players to experience multiple positions.

-Encouraging players to focus on development rather than results.
+- Encouraging players to focus on development rather than results.

 Team Formation Guidelines

-8v8: 2-3-2 formation.
+- 8v8: 2-3-2 formation.

-9v9: 3-3-2 formation.
+- 9v9: 3-3-2 formation.

-Players should be encouraged to enjoy the game while learning principles of play.
+- Players should be encouraged to enjoy the game while learning principles of play.

-Introduce concepts like diamond formations, triangles, and support runs.
+- Introduce concepts like diamond formations, triangles, and support runs.

 Typical Characteristics of U-11 and U-12 Players